 The rain continued into the night, and the morning dawned grey.
 It had been very quiet, despite being in the centre of the town.
-All we had was church bells at 6.00am.
+All we heard were church bells at 6.00am.

 My elbow was giving concern, as it wasn't healing.
 I started taking some antibiotics we had with us.